trhacknon/trhacknon.github.io/_posts/2019-8-30-Bear-Claw.md

 title: Donut v0.9.2 "Bear Claw" - JScript/VBScript/XSL/PE Shellcode, Python Bindings, and Cursing Microsoft
 ---

-*TLDR: Version v0.9.2 "Bear Claw" of Donut has been released, including shellcode generated from many new types of payloads (JScript/VBScript/XSL and unmanaged DLL/PEs), and Python bindings that allow dynamic shellcode generation.
-Also, frustrated ranting about the MSVC compiler.*
+*TLDR: Version v0.9.2 "Bear Claw" of Donut has been released, including shellcode generation from many new types of payloads (JScript/VBScript/XSL and unmanaged DLL/PEs), and Python bindings for dynamic shellcode generation.*

 # Introduction